Minimal networks for sensor counting problem using discrete Euler calculus: Introduction

 \section{Introduction}

-The original ideal that was used to apply the integration theory with respect to Euler characteristic (known as {\em Euler calculus} or {\em Euler integration}) to sensor networks was developed by Baryshnikov and Ghrist \cite{BG09}.
+The original idea that was used to apply the integration theory with respect to Euler characteristic (known as {\em Euler calculus} or {\em Euler integration}) to sensor networks was developed by Baryshnikov and Ghrist \cite{BG09}.
 They proposed a method for enumerating targets lying on a sensor field using Euler calculus.

-The author drew inspiration from their work and established a discrete version of their work for finite categories, especially for finite partially ordered set (posets for short) in \cite{Tan16}.
+The author drew inspiration from their work and established a discrete version of their work for finite categories, especially for finite partially ordered sets (posets) in \cite{Tan16}.
 By regarding an acyclic network flowing only in one direction as a finite poset, the discrete version of Euler calculus enumerates targets lying on an acyclic network with sensors detecting the targets.

 \begin{fact}[Theorem 4.1 of \cite{Tan16}] Let $(P,T,h)$ be an acyclic sensor network consisting of a finite poset $P$ with sensors, a set $T$ of targets lying on $P$, and the counting function $h$ on $P$ given by the sensors detecting the targets.
 The number of targets $T^{\sharp}$ is equal to the Euler calculus of the counting function: